 Proper books and records to be kept

-1. A Contractor shall keep and maintain, [at a place agreed by the Contractor and the Secretary-General] [at a place specified in the Exploitation Contract], complete and accurate records relating to the Minerals recovered in order to verify and support all returns or any other accounting or financial reports required by the Authority in relation to Exploitation.
+1. A Contractor shall keep and maintain, [at a place specified in the Exploitation Contract], complete and accurate records relating to the Minerals recovered in order to verify and support all returns or any other accounting or financial reports required by the Authority in relation to Exploitation.

-2. The Contractor shall prepare such records in conformity with internationally accepted accounting principles that verify, in connection with each Mining Area and the Contract Area, inter alia:
+2. The Contractor shall prepare such records in conformity with internationally accepted accounting principles that verify, in connection with each Mining Area [and the Contract Area], inter alia:

-(a) details of the quantity and grade of the Minerals, by Metal, recovered from each Mining Area and the Contract Area;
+(a) details of the quantity and grade of the Minerals, by Metal, recovered from each Mining Area [[and]/[of] the Contract Area;]

-(b) details of sales, shipments, transfers, exchanges and other disposals of Minerals, by Metal, from [each Mining Area and the Contract Area], including the time, destination, value and basis of valuation and the quantity and grade of each sale, shipment, transfer, exchange or other disposal;
+(b) details of sales, shipments, transfers, exchanges and other disposals of Minerals, by Metal, from each Mining Area [[and]/[of] the Contract Area], including the time, destination, value and basis of valuation and the quantity and grade of each sale, shipment, transfer, exchange or other disposal;

-(c) details of all eligible capital expenditure and liabilities by category of expenditure and liability incurred in each Mining Area and the Contract Area or in direct support of activities within each Mining Area and the Contract Area; and
+(c) details of all eligible capital expenditure and liabilities by category of expenditure and liability incurred in each Mining Area [[and]/[of] the Contract Area] or in direct support of activities within each Mining Area [[and]/[of] the Contract Area]; [and]

-(d) details of all revenues and operating costs associated with activities in each Mining Area and the Contract Area.
+(d) details of all revenues and operating costs associated with activities in each Mining Area [[and]/[of] the Contract Area] [including a breakdown of all general administration and management costs essential to, and directly connected to these activities, and accruing in the Sponsoring State][; and]

+[(e) details of any sales, shipments, transfers, exchanges and other disposals of any Minerals, to the degree available.]

 3. A Contractor shall supply and file such records at such times as may be required by the Authority under these Regulations and within 60 Days of the receipt of any such request from the Secretary-General.

-4. A Contractor shall maintain all records for the duration of the Exploitation Contract and a period of 10 years following the completion of the Closure Plan, and make such records available for [inspection and] audit under regulation 75.
+4. A Contractor shall maintain all records for the duration of the Exploitation Contract[, including during the period of post-mining monitoring] and[, at least, during] a period of 10 years following the completion of the Closure Plan, and make such records available for inspections and audit under regulation 75.